mido3ds/match-reservation-system/README.md

 # Match Reservation System
-WebApp for `Egyptian Premier League`, with it you can reserve your seat on future matches.
+Webapp for `Egyptian Premier League`, with it you can reserve your seat on future matches.

-> This project is NOT affiliated or related to the `Egyptian Premier League` in any way.
-This is a college project merely for education purposes.
+> This project is NOT affiliated with or related to the `Egyptian Premier League` in any way.
+This was a college project done merely for educational purposes.

 ## Screenshots
 ## Home Page